-“The intention behind the book was to first be a gift to those that had helped me through the most difficult years of my life, and secondly to provide some guidance around how to both cope with the inevitable difficulties of being alive and to find a way to peaceful living.”
+"The intention behind the book was to first be a gift to those that had helped me through the most difficult years of my life, and secondly to provide some guidance for others struggling to cope with their 'new normal' to find a way to peaceful living.
+Every person diagnosed with secondary cancer needs a copy of This Present Moment.”

-Grace Cuell is a Fine Arts Student living in Brisbane.
+Grace Cuell is an artist and musician living in Brisbane.
 She started drawing mandalas as a way of finding mindfulness after moving away from her close-knit community of Narrabri, NSW.

 “I have always been drawn to patterns, whether they be in nature or in man-crafted things…visual repetition has always caught my eye.
 Noticing the finer details in real life brings about a different sense of beauty to life."